josharnoldjosh/thread_safe_sqlite/README.md

 ## Usage

-First, lets import some modules.
+First, let's import some modules.

 ```python
 from db_by_josh import (